sarahkitten/Pokemon-Catch/docs/PrimeDirective.md

 ## Prime directive: Important instructions for all changes

-Read this file and the feature plan before completing any task.
+Read this file and the feature plan, then complete the next small task as described in the feature plan.

 Only complete one SMALL task at a time.
 Do not move on until all of these rules have been followed and the user has prompted you to continue.